Excitation Pullbacks: Making AI Transparent

 Example images from Imagenette val (corresponding to Example classes)

-Select a target class and amplify it's features - via Projected Gradient Ascent along the Excitaton Pullback.
-Very low temperature approximates vanilla gradients (noisy), while very high temperature linearizes the model.
+Select a target class and amplify it's features - compute Projected Gradient Ascent along the Excitaton Pullback.
+Very low temperature approximates (noisy) vanilla gradients, while very high temperature linearizes the model.

 Target Class (ImageNet)